Installation

 unhook login

 Authenticate your CLI with your Unhook account.
-Opens a browser for login.
+Opens a browser for login (unless in non-interactive mode).

 Global Options